Title of the project

 Trends in hidden taxa from inaccessible habitats

-In this project, trends in various facets of biodiversity in a broad spectrum of little-studied taxa in Germany are evaluated: Soil meso- and microfauna (Collembola, Oribatida, Nematoda), flying insects (Diptera, Hemiptera, Hymenoptera), sediment-bound marine and freshwater taxa (Copepoda, Amphipoda,Isopoda) and additionally endozoic microorganisms (prokaryotic and eukaryotic) comprising the microbiome of these animals.
+This project aims to analyse trends in various facets of biodiversity in a broad spectrum of little-studied taxa in Germany: Soil meso- and microfauna (Collembola, Oribatida, Nematoda), flying insects (Diptera, Hemiptera, Hymenoptera), sediment-bound marine and freshwater taxa (Copepoda, Amphipoda,Isopoda) and additionally endozoic microorganisms (prokaryotic and eukaryotic) comprising the microbiome of these animals.

-Historical collections and data sets of invertebrate communities collected from German soils and sediments between 1980 and 1999 form an important basis.
+Historical collections and data sets of invertebrate communities form an important basis, which were taken from German soils and sediments between 1980 and 1999.
 By re-sampling the sites, we will be able to quantify trends in the following facets of biodiversity: Species richness, biomass, community composition and functional traits.

-Different ecosystem types will be included to account for a a variety of environmental conditions and to draw conclusions about how hidden biodiversity has changed in the diverse landscape of Germany.
+Different ecosystem types will be included to account for a variety of environmental conditions and to draw conclusions on how hidden biodiversity has changed in Germany's diverse landscape.